Westminster to pick Best In Show, Patty Hearst's dog a finalist

 Sporting, working and terrier groups are judged on Tuesday evening.

-Miss P, Swagger and a Portuguese water dog, named Matisse, are considered this year's show favourites.
+Miss P, Swagger and a Portuguese water dog, named Matisse, are considered this year's show favorites.
 Matisse will compete for best in the working group on Tuesday.